USDepartmentofLabor/Comply-Chain/README.md

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

-### `npm run start-ns`

-Runs the app in the development mode but will not initially run the `build:semantic` command on first start up.

 ### `npm test`

 Launches the test runner in the interactive watch mode.<br>